 The Estate Planning Process

-By attending a free educational talk, you’ll gain a broad understanding of the estate planning process and techniques.
-We offer a complimentary, private estate planning meeting to all talk attendees.
+By attending a free educational webinar, you’ll gain a broad understanding of the estate planning process and our fee schedule so you can choose the best plan for your family.

 - Schedule Your Estate Plan Design Meeting

-We hold appointments Monday through Friday, 9am-5pm, at our office in the RiNo District.
-We block off two hours for your initial meeting, and we’ll take as much of this time as necessary to ensure we fully understand your desires and you fully understand the plan.
+We schedule appointments Monday through Friday, 9am-5pm.
+We block off two hours for your Estate Plan Design Meeting, and we’ll take as much of this time as necessary to ensure we fully understand your desires and you fully understand your options.